Current Construction Lane Closures in Martin County

 State Road (SR) A1A North Causeway Over the Intracoastal Waterway (ICWW) Bridge Replacement Project

-Eastbound and westbound SR A1A between CR 605/Old Dixie Highway and SR 5/ US 1 is closed around-the-clock through approximately late 2026 for roadway and bridge construction.
+As part of the North Causeway Bridge Replacement Project, crews will close the eastbound and westbound lanes on SR A1A between CR 605/Old Dixie Highway and SR 5/ US 1 through approximately late 2026 for roadway and bridge construction.
 Please click here to view the detour flyer for more information.

 Detour Information: